avdd/loco/doc/dev.md

 **TODO: ensure the workflow works outside of Dev Containers**

+### Host setup

 Install WSL 2, Windows Terminal, Docker Desktop and VS Code.

-Ensure Docker Desktop uses the WSL 2 backend.

 WSL2 allows for multiple "distros" (e.g. Ubuntu, Debian), but is a bit funny about how they are managed and assumes that you will only install a distro